artusrocha/simple-voting-system/README.md

 Rate limiting enforced at the API gateway or edge layer restricts how many requests an IP can make within a configurable time window.
 Uses algorithms like token bucket or sliding window to allow legitimate traffic while blocking abuse patterns.
 When a client exceeds the threshold, subsequent requests return 429 (Too Many Requests) with a Retry-After header.
 Configurable per-endpoint and per-voting to prevent targeted attacks on specific votings.

 #### 2. Honeypot form mechanism to detect simple bots, blocks votes and creating custom policy to block future attacks.
 Hidden form fields (CSS-hidden or programmatically-injected) are included in the vote form but never filled by human users.
 Bots typically auto-fill all visible fields.
 When a honeypot field contains a value, the submission is silently rejected or flagged.
-Detected bot IPs are automatically added to a blocklist that enforces custom policies—ranging from temporary rate limits to permanent IP bans—applied retroactively and prospectively.
+Detected bot IPs are automatically added to a blocklist that enforces custom policies (ranging from temporary rate limits to permanent IP bans) applied retroactively and prospectively.

 #### 3. Slider submission, to registry movements and detect suspicious non-human movement patterns.
 Instead of a simple button click, users must drag a slider from start to end position to submit their vote.
 The frontend captures mouse/touch movement data during the drag: velocity, acceleration, pauses, jitter, and path curvature.
 This behavioral biometric is analyzed to generate a human-score.
 Suspicious patterns (e.g., linear movement, constant velocity, no micro-corrections) trigger additional challenges or automatic flagging.